run-ai/docs/README.md

 ## Write & Test

 * Edit .md files.
-If you add a new article, add it also to mkdocs.yaml
+If you add a new article, add a link to it to mkdocs.yaml
 * Run:

     mkdocs serve